jamlo/jmeter-bosh-release/README.md

 ## Features

 * Horizontally scale your JMeter load/stress tests with the power of BOSH.
-* Deploy onto multiple IAASes (wherever BOSH can be deployed).
+* Deploy onto multiple IaaS offerings (wherever BOSH can be deployed: AWS, Microsoft Azure, Google Compute Engine, OpenStack, etc).
-* Distribute the source traffic of your load tests across multiple regions and IAASes.
+* Distribute the source traffic of your load tests across multiple regions and IaaS.
 * Tune the JVM options for JMeter from your BOSH deployment manifest (no VM SSHing is needed).
 * The load/stress tests results will be automatically downloaded to your local machine (optional dashboard can be generated).
 * Offered in 2 modes: